-Environment and Heredity: Case Study Birds
+Environment and Heredity: Birds & Dinosaurs

-For the best primary source on this subject take a look at the Origin of the Species by Charles Darwin.
+For the best primary source on this subject, take a look at the Origin of the Species by Charles Darwin.

 Celebrate Darwin's birthday by adapting resources at Darwin Day.
 The site emphasizes verifiable scientific knowledge.

-Young folks are typically quite intrigued by this topic, and it is misleading in a study of the environment not to walk around this issue, at least.
+Young folks are typically quite intrigued by this topic, and it is misleading in a study of the environment not to mention this issue, at least.

 Other Areas To Check Out...

-• Science Teaching
+• Environmental Science Education

 • Water and Air Systems